 Texas Dealer License Renewal— GDN, Bond, & CE on a 2-Year Cycle

 Your Texas General Distinguishing Number (GDN) renews every two years through the TxDMV eLICENSING portal.
-Renewal is not a re-application — but it does have three moving parts that have to line up: 8 hours of continuing education, an unbroken $50,000 surety bond, and a clean facility-and-compliance attestation.
+Renewal is not a re-application — but it does have moving parts that have to line up: an unbroken $50,000 surety bond, the $700 fee, a clean facility-and-compliance attestation, and — for dealers first licensed after September 1, 2009 — a one-time 3-hour course.
 This page walks existing Texas dealers through the renewal timeline, the late window, and what happens if any one piece is out of sync.

-Texas renewal is forgiving if you start early and punishing if you wait.
-Three things take real calendar time — continuing education (course scheduling), bond paperwork (surety underwriting on any material changes), and eLICENSING document review.
-Starting 60 to 90 days before your GDN expiration gives every party room to handle their piece without scrambling.
+Texas renewal is forgiving if you start early and punishing if you wait. eLICENSING accepts renewal applications up to 180 days before your GDN expiration, and TxDMV strongly recommends filing as early as possible — its new fraud-prevention processes have increased application processing times.
+Three things also take real calendar time on your side: continuing education (course scheduling), bond paperwork (surety underwriting on any material changes), and eLICENSING document review.
+Working the timeline below from 180 days out gives every party room to handle their piece without scrambling.

 | Timeline | Action | Status |